LauritzR/Principal-Feature-Analysis/example/README.md

 ## Example 1: test_PFA_1dim_cont_y.csv
-The features in this file are continuous and the output function is 1-dimensional.
+The features in this file are continuous and the output function is 1-dimensional with a continuous co-domain.
 This means we do not have to adjust any hyperparameters as the standard values already cover this case.
 The code for execution looks the following:
 ```Python
 pfa("test_PFA_1dim_cont_y.csv")
 ```